top of page

 Issue

-The reluctance to serve jury duty is understandable: (1) people are forced to leave their families and chosen professions for extended periods of time, (2) employers are forced to pay for services not rendered at their businesses, (3) career advancement may be limited or postponed due to prolonged trials, and (4) lack of education or experience in deciding another's fate may result in a double standard among cases.
+The reluctance to serve jury duty is understandable: (1) people are forced to leave their families and chosen professions for extended periods, (2) employers are forced to pay for services not rendered at their businesses, (3) career advancement may be limited or postponed due to prolonged trials, and (4) lack of education or experience in deciding another's fate may result in a double standard among cases.

 Serving the summons of mandatory jury duty places an undue burden upon both businesses and citizens alike.
 If jurors are forced to participate then it places the judicial system at risk of having an unfair and biased proceeding of where jurors wish to be elsewhere than the courtroom.

 The summons for jury duty must be 100% voluntary.
-Anything else as being under duress or forced participation causes a mistrial.
+Anything else, as being under duress or forced participation, causes a mistrial.

 Solution